Start with the following resources to explore current research activities and the peer-reviewed medical literature on

 and speech, language, and hearing scientists, ASHA provides excellent information about hearing loss research, evidence-based

-An independent, international, nongovernmental organization, the Cochrane Collaboration is a powerful force in evidence-based
+An independent, international, nongovernmental organization, Cochrane is a powerful force in evidence-based

 medicine.
-One may consider a Cochrane Reviews article on any HBOT topic required hyperbaric reading.
+One may consider a Cochrane article on any HBOT topic required reading.

 HBOEvidence uses computerized tools to appraise the key randomized controlled trials (RCTs) in the hyperbaric medical literature.

 One may reasonably question the overall strength of HBOT evidence for any disease or condition not covered here.

 A service of WebMD, Medscape offers specialists, primary care physicians, and other health professionals robust and integrated